LaunchAcademy/launchbook/README.md

 **Use `.attr()` to change `src` attribute of one of the ads in the sidebar.**

 Here's an image source if you need one: `http://placebear.com/200/300`.

+**Protip:** Prefixing variables with `$` is a good way to signify that it's value is a jQuery object.
+This is helpful because it lets us know that we can use jQuery's functions on this object.

 ### Modifying an Element's Text